-It’s estimated that it costs $20 just to file a piece of paper, $120 to find misfiled paper, and $220 to reproduce something that is lost.
-According to ADP, a paperless office saves roughly $80 per employee (annually) in costs related to paper, ink, toner, storage space, and postage.
-If your restoration company has 100 employees, you could save as much as $8,000 per year by going paperless.
-No matter the size of your company, that is a hefty saving for any business.
+It’s estimated that it costs $20 in labor just to file a piece of paper, $120 to find misfiled paper, and $220 to reproduce something that is lost.
+According to ADP, a paperless office saves roughly $80 per employee every year in costs related to paper, ink, toner, storage space, and postage.
+No matter the size of your company, a paperless office can be a hefty savings.
+Consider that a restoration company of 100 employees could save some $8,000 every year by going paperless.

-Is there a worse feeling than misplacing a critical document?
+Is there a worse feeling than discovering that a critical document has been misplaced?
 You turn your office (or car or home if you’re on the go) upside down, ask people if they’ve seen it, maybe even contact the insurance company or client to see if they accidentally took it.
 According to the Construction Marketing Association, it takes an average of 18 minutes to locate a single document.

 Cloud storage replaces the need to search through old notebooks or expense accounts to find a piece of vital information.
 Save everything online to eliminate the need to scour old filing cabinets or warehouses, as employees can search for the exact document they need electronically.

-Track documents, receipts, schedules, and calendars online, so if your computer or mobile device go down in a disaster, you won’t have to take our business offline.
+Track documents, receipts, schedules, and calendars online, so if your computer or mobile device go down in a disaster, you won’t have to take your business offline.

 Safety and security

-In a robbery takes place, a business with lots of files could be out of luck.
+If a robbery takes place, a business with lots of files could be out of luck.
 Insurance may cover the stolen goods, but the information on those documents may be gone forever.
 With paperless software, data is safe and secure.
-It is also accessible from anywhere, so workers on a job site have access to the same notes that insurance agents in an office do.
+It is also accessible from anywhere, so workers on a jobsite have access to the same notes that insurance agents in an office do.

-In the 1990s, Americans first became aware of the concept of ‘going green.’
-Taking specific actions to protect the environment became a top priority for many.
-Households around the country made a concerted effort to increase recycling and be less wasteful with resources such as gas.
+Starting in the 1990s, Americans became increasingly interested in going green.
+Taking specific actions to protect the environment became a top priority for many, as households around the country made a concerted effort to increase recycling and be less wasteful with limited resources.

-Environmental consciousness has not gone away since then; in fact, it’s more important than ever.
-As members of society are careful with how they treat the planet, companies are now being held to similar standards.
-That is especially true for restoration businesses, which must not only pass their own tests, but also prove to insurance companies and clients that they are environmentally friendly.
+Environmental consciousness is even more prevalent today; just as most everyone has an increased awareness of how we treat the planet, companies too are now being held to similar standards.
+That is especially true for restoration businesses, which must not only live up to their own ideals, but also prove to insurance companies and clients that they can achieve the carrier’s standards.